Univ.-Prof. Dr.

 Teaching

-Module coordinator for modules PMQ3a (Outpatient Vocational Training III – Basic) and PMQ3b (Outpatient Vocational Training III – Advanced) on the Master’s programme in Psychology, specialising in Clinical Psychology and Psychotherapy.
+Module coordinator for modules PMQ3a (Outpatient Vocational Training III – Foundation) and PMQ3b (Outpatient Vocational Training III – Advanced) on the Master’s degree programme in Psychology, specialising in Clinical Psychology and Psychotherapy.